No results for

 Adding the Firebase Token to CircleCI

-• Click Add Variable.
+3. Click Add Environment Variable.

 Conclusion

-This approach will work for any other frontend projects and is not specific to Gatsby.
+This approach will work for any other front-end projects and is not specific to Gatsby.
 Firebase provides the hosting for the web applications and CircleCI helps in automating and simplifying the process.
-Go forth and deploy! 🚀
+Go forth and deploy!

 Kevin Ndung’u is a software developer and open source enthusiast currently working as a software engineer at Andela.
 He is passionate about sharing his knowledge through blog posts and open source code.
 When not building web applications, you can find him watching a game of soccer.